mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/ui-design.md

 ## 1 How Can I Design Rich User Interfaces? {#atlas-ui}

 User interfaces are built via the combination of a drag-and-drop interface with a WYSIWYG page editor.
-Our Web Modeler and Desktop Modeler environments can be used with the [Atlas UI](https://atlas.mendix.com) framework, which is a fully responsive, [open-source](https://github.com/mendix/atlas-framework), and extensible design language that facilitates a design-thinking approach to building user interfaces.
+Our Mendix Studio and Mendix Studio Pro environments can be used with the [Atlas UI](https://atlas.mendix.com) framework, which is a fully responsive, [open-source](https://github.com/mendix/atlas-framework), and extensible design language that facilitates a design-thinking approach to building user interfaces.

 Common page patterns such as searchable lists, data views, dashboards, and wizards are made available as starter templates that help accelerate development and ensure a consistent, standard user interface across multiple devices.